robertpeteuil/get-creds-from-state/README.md

 # Retrieve credentials from TFE state file for specified user

-Parses a user / customer / partner credentials from the TFE state file & decodes them.
-Works on Mac/Linux with both Keybase & gpg
+Parses a user / customer / partner credentials from the TFE state file & decodes them

+- Works on Mac/Linux with either keybase & gpg
+- Works for general credentials and binary distribution credentials

 ## Use